NEUBIAS/training-resources/_modules/display_settings.md

 Both pixel values will be painted with the same brightness as a brightness larger than `1` is not possible (see above).

-#### Multi color lookup tables
+#### Multi color colormaps

-As the name suggests multi color lookup tables map pixel gray values to different colors.
+As the name suggests multi color colormaps map pixel gray values to different colors.

 For example: